Ostlind/AzureRm/README.md

   * Enable Script Execution
   * Import and install
-  * Uninstall the AzureRM component modules Uninstall-AzureRM
+  * Uninstall the AzureRM component modules

-# Uninstall AzureRM module
-Uninstall-Module AzureRM

-# Uninstall the Azure module
-Uninstall-Module Azure
 2. Login to _Azure Account_
+3. Azure Subscription
-3. How to create a _Azure Subscription Profile_
+4. How to create a _Azure Subscription Profile_
-4. Create new _Resource Group_
+5. Create new _Resource Group_
-5. Use _Azure Quick Templates_ **Json** files
+6. Use _Azure Quick Templates_ **Json** files
-6. Deploy Resources to Azure Preview Portal
+7. Deploy Resources to Azure Preview Portal
  * Using inline parameters
  * Using parameter object
  * Using parameter file